Get Fuzzy: Secondary characters

 Mac Manc McManx, Bucky's cousin from Manchester, England.
 Mac speaks in British slang and is an ardent supporter of Manchester City Football Club.
 Mac's father arrived in England during the First Gulf War from a place Mac only remembers being called "Otis", so Rob tells Bucky that his family is from Massachusetts, to which Bucky replies, "Blast!
 I'm a filthy communist!!!".
 Mac's mother is from Hartlepool.
 Mac spent three and a half years at Rob's apartment and has come back and forth since that time.
 It is implied that Rob originally let Mac stay at the apartment since he and Satchel never came up with an effective way of getting Mac to leave.

-Foodar is a Canadian cat with a radar-like-seventh sense (according to Bucky all cats have 6, the sixth being knowing which humans are afraid of them or dislike them so they can sit on their laps) that allows him to detect food at great distances (though he doesn't bother detecting fruit or vegetables).
+Foodar is a Canadian cat with a radar-like-seventh sense (according to Bucky all cats have six senses, the sixth being knowing which humans are afraid of them or dislike them so they can sit on their laps) that allows him to detect food at great distances (though he doesn't bother detecting fruit or vegetables).
 His name is a portmanteau of 'food' and 'radar'.

 Oreo is Satchel's friend and love interest from his puppy days, but over the years she seems to have lost interest in him.
 She has the fur patterns of a Border Collie, has black and white fur, and wears a collar with a heart-shaped medallion.

 Ira Chihuahua is a generally irritable Chihuahua who first appeared in Satchel's dog conference.
 Ira prefers to go by his initial, I (as a play on the term "ai chihuahua").
 He apparently likes to play in garbage and once contracted worms.

-Shakespug is a small pug who wears a green dishwashing glove, and usually applies Shakesperian quotes to his speech.
+Shakespug is a small pug who wears a green dishwashing glove, and usually applies Shakespearean quotes to his speech.
 Shakespug also seems to understand Mac Manc McManx the best through his "Brit-speak".

 Motor is a dog who is Satchel's friend.
 He is 3/4 Belgian Tervuren and gets offended when someone calls him a German Shepherd.